Load order groups and altitudes for minifilter drivers

 Microsoft allocates "integer" altitude values based on filter requirements and load order group.
 Companies with a Microsoft-assigned integer altitude can create their own altitudes within the same load order group.

 Altitude values for a filter driver are specified in the Instance definitions of the Strings Section in the filter driver's INF file.
 Instance definitions can also be specified in calls to the InstanceSetupCallback routine in the FLT_REGISTRATION structure.
 Multiple instances and altitudes can be defined for a filter driver.
 These instance definitions apply across all volumes.
+Note that multiple altitudes for the same driver is rarely allowed and there is always a better solution.

 Types of load order groups and their altitude ranges